INNVTV/NetCore-Clean-Architecture/README.md

 ## Core.Services
 Main entry point.
 Headless implementation allows you to swap out interfaces between Consoles, Tests, WebApi's and WebApps.
 Includes Core.Common, Core.Application and Core.Domain Projects and wraps them into a gateway for access by the clients.

 DependecyInjection is handled by default .Net Core ServiceProvider.
 Console and Test entry points are provided in the Utilities folder.
-API and gRPC client examples are in their respective folders on the root of the project.
+API client examples are in their respective folders on the root of the project.

 More details can be found in the [ReadMe](CoreServices/README.md) doc for the CoreServices solution.